corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.2.0 Flagged as compatible with Stellaris version 3.6 "Orion" - no actual changes
 * 1.3.0 Add a compatibility trigger for other mods to check whether this one is active
 * 1.4.0 Flagged as compatible with Stellaris version 3.7 "Canis Minor" - no actual changes
+* 2.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Add override of Civic: Philosopher King to ensure the effect tooltip is displayed
+    * Remove references to the "ruler" leader class in the description - it no longer exists
+    * Empires which begin the game with Civic: Philosopher King receive +2 levels to their initial ruler, regardless of leader class

 ## Source Code